ecadlabs/signatory/docs/debugging.md

 ### Tezos Baking App

 Before you begin, make sure you have the "Tezos Baking" app installed on your device.
 The Tezos Baking app is available via the Ledger Live application.
-To be able ti install "Tezos Baking" you must enable the "Developer Mode" option in Ledger Live settings.
+To install the "Tezos Baking" app, you must enable the "Developer Mode" option in Ledger Live settings.

-When you have installed the Tezos Baking app on your ledger, make sure the Ledger device is connected to your computer, powered on, ant the "Tezos Baking" app is running.
+After installing the Tezos Baking app on your ledger, ensure the Ledger device is connected to your computer, powered on, and the "Tezos Baking" app is running.

 ```
 $ tezos-signer list connected ledgers